google/styleguide/pyguide.md

   ...
 ```

-Always prefer breaking between variables, and not for example between variable
+Always prefer breaking between variables, and not, for example, between variable
 names and type annotations.
-However, if everything fits on the same line,
+However, if everything fits on the same line, go for
-go for it.
+it.

 ```python
 def my_method(self, first_var: int) -> int: